 Information and communication technologies (ICT) is another critical area for economic and social development of countries.
-Radical developments in ICT during the second half of the $20^{\rm th}$ century have significantly changed the way information is gathered, stored, processed and transferred and thus accelerated the process of transformation into information society.
+Radical developments in ICT during the second half of the 20th century have significantly changed the way information is gathered, stored, processed and transferred and thus accelerated the process of transformation into information society.

-As technologies like telegraph, telephone, radio and television have created unprecedented communication opportunities when they were invented, Internet has deeply affected the ways people communicate.
+As technologies as telegraph, telephone, radio and television have created unprecedented communication opportunities when they were invented, Internet has deeply affected the ways people communicate.